ghisloufou/exercice-front/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Build path
+You might need to change angular.json option "outputPath": "../back/public" to the public folder of the backend

 ## Room for improvements:

 Improve page layout when map is really large